design-school/SES209/Relatedwork.md

-# Related Work Exercices
+# Related Work Exercises

-Previous people in the world may already meet the problem or the situation your are facing.
-And they probably have done it for some good reasons.
+Previous people in the world probably already meet similar problem(s) or the situation(s) than the one you are facing.
+And they probably have built some solutions for some good reasons.
-All designer is smarter when they know what have already been done before and for which criterias.
-So we want you to make a collection of solutions to the problem(s) or situation(s) your are facing.
-It will be usefull to generate more innovative solutions, new alternatives, or even improve the existing.
-So we want every one of you to find 10 solutions that already solve your problem in a way or in a other.
-(If you have more it is ok too)
+All designer is smarter when they know what has already been done before and for which criteria.
+So we want you to make a collection of **existing** solutions to the problem(s) or situation(s) you are facing and try to solve.
+This could be useful to generate more innovative solutions, new alternatives, or even improve the existing.
+So we want every one of you to find 10 solutions that already solve your problem in a way or in another.
+(If you have more it is OK too.)

 ## Supplies you need